yiannissakk/InsightProject/README.md

 # Database

 Elasticsearch is queried to display data by the front end.
+A user's search contains a keyword and a sentiment.
+Thus the respective elasticsearch query will ask the database to return all tweets that match the topic and sentiment of the query.
+In order to broaden the result scope, a synonym filter was implemented.
+With the use of the synonym filter, the results are not limited to the exact search term, but also its synonyms in the filter.